lionking0105/Messenger-app/README.md

 This project is a Messenger web app clone that aims to provide users with a real-time messaging experience similar to popular messaging platforms.
 The app incorporates a range of features and integrations to enhance communication, user authentication, and overall usability.

+## Demo

+You can explore a live demo of the Messenger web app clone by visiting the following link: [Messenger Web App Demo](https://project-5-nu.vercel.app/)
+Feel free to interact with the demo and test out the available features.

 ## Features

 1. **Real-time Messaging using Pusher**: The app leverages the Pusher service to enable instant message delivery and updates, ensuring that users can engage in seamless conversations with minimal delay.